 Maplewood City Council discussed the alignment options during several Council meetings and work sessions and had difficulty reaching consensus, reporting a stalemate after the February 13, 2018 Council meeting.
 The City of Maplewood later communicated preference for the northern route and provided a list of topics and concerns to explore, many of which were outside the scope and timeline of the original greenway project as described in the federal grant.

 With these new topics for discussion, we determined the project was not ready to move forward as originally planned, so we declined the $1.6 million from East West Gateway Council of Governments to release this project from those deadlines.

 While we declined the grant, we offered the City of Maplewood the opportunity to move forward in the future on a collaborative planning process to develop a new scope for the project along the greenway segment in Maplewood.
 The City of Maplewood agreed to move forward and collaborate with us and the City of St. Louis on a feasibility study of the previously established northern route option.
 Together, we are exploring what’s feasible, what funding mechanisms are available, what is within the scope of a greenway project and what is a municipal issue for the City of Maplewood to address.
 It’s important to note that while we declined the original grant, this does not eliminate the possibility of applying for future grants for this project.

 Project partners, engineers, consultants and the community engagement team are meeting monthly to advance the study.
-The engineers and other consultants wrapped up their safety evaluation of three intersections and are fine-tuning design solutions that consider the needs of all users–people walking, riding bikes or driving a car.
-Project partners hosted an Open House and Community Meeting on Wednesday November 14, 2018 from 5-9pm at the Maplewood Fire house (7601 Manchester Road).
+The engineers and other consultants are wrapping up their safety evaluation of three intersections and developing design solutions that consider the needs of all users–people walking, riding bikes or driving a car.
+Project partners hosted an Open House and Community Meeting on Wednesday November 14, 2018 at the Maplewood Fire house to share the potential intersection options.